sumcoinlabs/sumcoin/README.md

 50 coins per block

-3622 blocks to retarget difficulty
+3619 blocks to retarget difficulty (pi in days)

 For more information, as well as an immediately useable, binary version of the Sumcoin client sofware, see https://github.com/sumcoinlabs/sumcoin/releases